notthebee/ansible-easy-vpn/FAQ.md

 ansible-playbook run.yml --tags authelia
 ```

-### I can't access the Internet after connecting to the Wireguard server
+### Q: I can't access the Internet after connecting to the Wireguard server

 A: Most likely, your VPS features a firewall that is enabled by default and blocks access on non-standard ports.